Marriott Hotels Security Breach: Data Of More Than 500m Customers Have Been ExposedDecember 4, 2018 |Cyber Security

 Arne Sorenson, the president of Marriott International, said: “We deeply regret this incident happened.
 We fell short of what our guests deserve and what we expect of ourselves.
 We are doing everything we can to support our guests, and using lessons learned for moving forward.”

 MARRIOTT CYBER ATTACK: DATA BREACH OF 500 MILLION GUESTS LINKED TO CHINESE SPY AGENCY

-The cyber attack previously happened on Marriott Hotel chain which breached personal detail of almost 500 million guests.
+The cyberattack previously happened on the Marriott Hotel chain which breached personal detail of almost 500 million guests.
 Tough, according to the investigations, it assumed to associate with the Chinese intelligence-gathering effort.
-Because, it also hacked many more types of data including health and security clearance of Americans,
+Because it also hacked many more types of data including health and security clearance of Americans,

 They are thinking to charge those Chinese hackers working under the intelligence services and the army, said four government officials who spoke on the condition of non-disclosing their name.
 Trump administration is also planning to derestrict the reports to cancel the effect in case the hackers reveal the identity of US government officials.

-The hacking of the Starwood chain, which about to happen in September and not expected to associate with this arraignments.
+The hacking of the Starwood chain, which about to happen in September and not expected to associate with these arraignments.

 Marriott eyes rebranding after a massive data breach

 Marriott International announced a new loyalty program in order to replace the current loyalty brands after the data breach.
 However, the breach happened two to three years ago but revealed in Nov 2018.

 They named the new program Marriott Bonvoy.
 And, it will replace current loyalty brands: Marriott Rewards, The Ritz-Carlton Rewards, and Starwood Preferred Guest.
 This restructuring considered the second rebranding since April 2018, when Marriott integrated Starwood Hotels and Resorts worldwide.